• Skip to primary navigation

 We start with Practical Life and The Prepared Environment.
 We are also mindful of the season and the rhythm of our family life.

-Evaluating our spaces and honing our Practical Life routines in areas such as the Montessori Bathroom and Montessori Food Prep ensure that we develop a healthy homeschool rhythm to carry us through the year.
-Having patience and being consistent during development of these skills is key.
+Evaluating our spaces and honing our Practical Life routines in areas such as the bathroom and kitchen to ensure that we develop a healthy homeschool rhythm to carry us through the year.
+Having patience and being consistent during the development of these skills is key.

 A prepared environment should also have beautiful and quality reading material available to everyone in order to nurture a daily routine of reading together.